How Effective Are Level 3 Plates Against Modern Threats?

 The Military and Law Enforcement’s Role in Developing Armor

-Continuous military research and review on body armor are major contributors to developing advanced body armor technology.
-Law enforcement officials continue experimenting with and implementing new armor innovations to counter emerging ballistic threats in inner cities.
+Continuous military research and review of body armor are major contributors to the development of advanced body armor technology.
+Law enforcement officials continue to experiment with and implement new armor innovations to counter emerging ballistic threats in inner cities.

 Conclusion

 Level III body armor plates continue to play a critical role in personal protection against ballistic attacks.
 Although they provide significant protection against typical rifle rounds, it is important to evaluate their limitations against contemporary high-velocity and armor-piercing rounds.
-Knowledge of the performance and limitations of Level III armor enables individuals to make informed choices to provide the best protection possible against emerging threats.
+Knowledge of the performance and limitations of Level III armor enables individuals to make informed choices that provide the best possible protection against emerging threats.

 Frequently Asked Questions